Working together to protect young people from radicalisation

 - We consider topical issues and address these in an age appropriate way.
 In assemblies this term we have looked at immigration and migration discussing the reasons why people move around the world.

 - We work closely with families to encourage participation in school life, through attendance and events and groups such as our Parents’ Group.
 We support children and parents who are new to the country through ensuring every attempt is made to welcome them into our school community.

 - We work very closely with other agencies such as Social Care and the Police; if we felt a child was in danger of radicalisation, we would be able to act very quickly.

 - Finally we rely on parents to provide any relevant information about safeguarding.
 If you have any reason to worry that a child you know is in danger of being exposed to extremist views, then please tell us in confidence.
-If you don’t want to speak to a member of school staff then you can ring the Police on 101.
+If you don’t want to speak to a member of school staff then you can follow the flow chart above.
 Your call will be handled confidentially.

 If you want to know more about the Prevent strategy then Mr Lankester will be happy to speak to you.
 Alternatively you can follow this link to read all about it.